 For maximum efficiency, the turbines are tailor-made for each hydroelectric plant.

-Characteristics of a hydroelectric power plant
+Characteristics of a Hydroelectric Plant

-The characteristics of turbines and electric generators.
+The characteristics of electric turbines and generators.

 The benefits of electricity generation through hydroelectric plants compared to other alternatives are: